mennooo/orclapex-requirejs/README.md

 APEX 5.1 uses Oracle JET as their chart engine.
 Oracle JET uses RequireJS as their module dependency loader.

+## Why

+The main goal of RequireJS is to let you work with small JavaScript modules in an application that uses lots of JavaScript code.
+The benefits of this approach is to create reusable pieces of code and create a single point of definition.

+There are other ways to create JavaScript modules but RequireJS removes the hassle with tracking dependencies between modules.
+The order of loading the modules (which are JavaScript files) is no longer relevant.

 ## Basics

 This is how RequireJS works.

+### Creating modules
 The first step is to create separate modules.

 ```javascript